WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/custom.md

 ---

-If you are interested in filing a request for access to the Works on Arm test and CI infrastructure, please fill out the details below, or contact info@worksonarm.com for questions.
+If you are interested in filing a request for access to the Works on Arm test and CI infrastructure, please fill out the details below.

 If you are just making a comment, ignore/delete those fields and file your issue.

-Proposals will be evaluated on a biweekly cycle by Arm and Packet.
+Proposals will be evaluated on a biweekly cycle by Arm and Equinix Metal.

 ### Name, email, company, job title